LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 ```
 ### SDE Util

-The SDE Util allows to perform SDE related methods, which are listed below.
+The SDE Util allows SDE related methods to be performed, which are listed below.

 #### Add SDEs
 This method adds/ updates SDEs to an Engagement via the [Engagement Attributes API](https://developers.liveperson.com/engagement-attributes-api-overview.html).
 It requires the session ID and the visitor ID where the SDEs should be added and the SDEs themselves.
 It returns a `Promise` that resolves when the SDEs have been successfuly set/ updated.